changesets/action/README.md

 #### With Publishing

-Before you can setup this action with publishing, make sure you read and understand the [Trusted publishing for npm packages](https://docs.npmjs.com/trusted-publishers) and the [npm classic tokens revoked, session-based auth and CLI token management now available](https://github.blog/changelog/2025-12-09-npm-classic-tokens-revoked-session-based-auth-and-cli-token-management-now-available/) from the npm and the Github sites.
-The first step is to [**configuring trusted publishing**](https://docs.npmjs.com/trusted-publishers#configuring-trusted-publishing) on [Github actions](https://github.com/features/actions) or [GitLab CI/CD Pipelines](https://docs.gitlab.com/ci/pipelines/).
-Follow the [**instructions**](https://docs.npmjs.com/trusted-publishers#step-1-add-a-trusted-publisher-on-npmjscom) by configuring the below fields:
+Before you can set up this action with publishing, make sure you read and understand the [Trusted publishing for npm packages](https://docs.npmjs.com/trusted-publishers) and the [npm classic tokens revoked, session-based auth and CLI token management now available](https://github.blog/changelog/2025-12-09-npm-classic-tokens-revoked-session-based-auth-and-cli-token-management-now-available/) documentation from the NPM and GitHub sites.
+The first step is to [**configure trusted publishing**](https://docs.npmjs.com/trusted-publishers#configuring-trusted-publishing) on [Github actions](https://github.com/features/actions) or [GitLab CI/CD Pipelines](https://docs.gitlab.com/ci/pipelines/).
+Follow the [**instructions**](https://docs.npmjs.com/trusted-publishers#step-1-add-a-trusted-publisher-on-npmjscom) by configuring the fields below:

 **[GitHub Actions](https://docs.npmjs.com/trusted-publishers#for-github-actions)**: